 |Practicum||Workplace experience offered as part of an academic program under the direct supervision of a faculty member or workplace mentor.|

-|Prerequisite||A specific course that must be successfully completed prior to enrolling in an advanced course.|
+|Prerequisite||A requirement, usually a course, that must be successfully completed prior to be eligible to enrol in another course.

 |Professional Studies||Studies that induce functional competence by presenting the knowledge and developing the skills characteristic of current practice in the career field.|